Jamison-H-Fox/garage/README.md

 # Jamison's Dream Garage

-## This project is intended to demonstrate the following features:
+This project is conceived by me (not from a tutorial) and built from scratch to showcase the following:

 ### Front End:
 - Client side routing